xen0m29/TypeScript-Website/packages/documentation/copy/id/reference/Iterators and Generators.md

 }
 ```

-### `for..of` vs. `for..in` statements
+### Pernyataan `for..of` vs `for..in`

-Both `for..of` and `for..in` statements iterate over lists; the values iterated on are different though, `for..in` returns a list of _keys_ on the object being iterated, whereas `for..of` returns a list of _values_ of the numeric properties of the object being iterated.
+Baik pernyataan `for..of` dan `for..in` akan mengiterasi list; yang membedakan antara keduanya adalah `for..in` akan mengembalikan daftar _keys_ dari objek tersebut, sedangkan `for..of` mengembalikan daftar _values_ property numeric dari objek yang diiterasi.

-Here is an example that demonstrates this distinction:
+Berikut adalah contoh implementasi dari perbedaan keduanya:

 ```ts
 let list = [4, 5, 6];